aminimalanimal/presentations/School of Fish 2015 - Core Dev Tools/Core Dev Tools outline.md

 	Protect your intentions with documentation.

 Documentation is going to be a big part of your job, if you're good at it.
 I suggest taking an interest in it.

+### Places where we can use Markdown

+- stackedit.io
+- stackoverflow/superuser
+- github
+- mou

 ### Package: Markdown Editing